 As a happy medium, add a more restrained streusel topping.

 And so you see, whenever you’re craving banana bread (or something more like banana cake), whether you’re sitting on the real-life equivalent of Donkey Kong’s Banana Hoard and it’s nearly too far gone, or you have only one measly, barely-speckled piece of fruit—and whether you want to switch things up or stick as closely as possible to a classic recipe—there’s always a way to work it out.
 So cue up some Gwen Stefani and get baking!

-Related Video: How to Make Easy Banana Bread
+Related Video: How Our Executive Editor Makes Banana Bread

 Header image by Chowhound